 Environmental Impacts of Technology

-Part of Environmental Issues — GCSE Computer Science
+Part of Environmental Issues · GCSE GCSE Computer Science revision

 This key facts covers Environmental Impacts of Technology within Environmental Issues for GCSE Computer Science.
-Revise Environmental Issues in Impacts of Technology for GCSE Computer Science with 15 exam-style questions and 12 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 2 of 5 in this topic.
+Revise Environmental Issues in 3.8 Ethical, Legal, Cultural and Environmental Impacts for GCSE Computer Science with 17 exam-style questions and 12 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 2 of 6 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position